Generalizing GNNs with Tokenized Mixture of Experts: Experiments

 \subsection{Out-Of-Distribution Generalization}

-We evaluate OOD generalization by training on the clean original split and using original validation accuracy for model selection only; the same frozen model is then tested on attribute-defined distribution shifts.
+We evaluate OOD generalization by training on a class-stratified split of the in-distribution (non-shifted) nodes and using its clean validation accuracy for model selection only; the same frozen model is then tested on attribute-defined distribution shifts.
 Table~\ref{tab:distribution-shift} reports results under degree shift and homophily shift, where OOD-low/OOD-high denote the bottom/top 15\% by the respective attribute.
-Ours achieves the best average under both shifts (86.19\% degree, 87.20\% homophily), with the gains concentrating on challenging OOD-high buckets, e.g., degree OOD-high on Cora (86.08 vs.\ GFT's 84.98) and homophily OOD-high on Cora (91.03 vs.\ GFT's 90.44).
+STEM-GNN achieves the best average under both shifts (86.19\% degree, 87.20\% homophily), with the gains concentrating on challenging OOD-high buckets, e.g., degree OOD-high on Cora (86.08 vs.\ GFT's 84.98) and homophily OOD-high on Cora (91.03 vs.\ GFT's 90.44).
 This trend is consistent with stronger benefits when neighborhood aggregation is more influential, where stable routing and a discretized interface help mitigate shift-induced variation.
-Overall, the results align with Eq.~\ref{eq:H2_ood_bound_main_th}: improved worst-environment risk through both coverage expansion ($\beta_{\text{cov}}$) and stable selection (smaller $\delta_{\text{sel}}$).
+Overall, the results are consistent with the coverage--selection perspective of Eq.~\ref{eq:H2_ood_bound_main_th}, suggesting that expanded mechanism coverage and more stable routing under shift help explain the observed worst-environment gains.